 EV Charging Stations

-What to Look for in a Solar Powered Generator for Camping
+What to Look for in a Solar-Powered Generator for Camping

 Camping has changed considerably over the years, and you no longer have to rely on a pack of cards and a guitar for entertainment (but you can, and that’s awesome).
-Now, you can take tech with you wherever you go.
-Just make sure to factor in how many outlets you’ll need for all your gear.
+Now, you can take tech with you wherever you go, just make sure to factor in how many outlets you’ll need for all your gear.

 Charging Rates & Time

 Charging rates are usually affected by the size of the battery itself.
 So the larger the generator, the longer it will take to charge.
-Solar chargers can recharge up to 80% using a wall outlet from 2-12 hours.
+Typical solar generators can recharge up to 80% using a wall outlet from 2-12 hours.
 EcoFlow’s portable power stations have the fastest recharge speeds in the industry, so even our biggest units charge in under 2 hours.
 Yep, that fast.
 Using solar to recharge a solar generator depends on how much input it allows, the solar panel’s efficiency rating, and wattage.
 A 12V car charger takes a while to recharge but works fine if a solar generator needs a quick power boost.

 The capacity of a solar battery you choose for camping depends on a combination of factors, including the kind of appliances you want to power and how many.
 For example, if you plan to run a 60W mini fridge for approximately six hours, you’ll need a solar battery with a capacity of at least 360Wh.